-Covid 19 coronavirus: PM Jacinda Ardern on Ruby Princess visit: 'We are now suffering the consequences'
+Covid 19 coronavirus: PM on Ruby Princess: 'We are now suffering the consequences'

 In relation to the Napier call, she said: "I have been advised that those assurances were directly sought by the Medical Officer of Health from the captain directly before individuals disembarked."

+Napier Mayor Kirsten Wise reiterated on Tuesday that neither the City Council nor Napier Port would have had any authority to the Ruby Princess berthing in Napier last month.
+Such authority of the port company, majority-owned by the Hawke's Bay Regional Council, related to whether ships could berth in certain weather conditions.

-Wise said she had seen social media posts and had received a small number of emails suggesting the Council could have intervened in the ships arrival in Napier, but she understood that was not an authority held by either the Council or the Port company, run under the authority of the Hawke's Bay Regional Council.
+Wise said she had seen social media posts and had received a small number of emails suggesting the Council could have intervened in the ships arrival in Napier.

 "Local Government doesn't have that power," said Wise, who otherwise supports a call for an inquiry just as she expects reviews will be held over many aspects of the Covid-19 crisis.